krisrang/heavylog/README.md

 {"request_id":"fb2c3798e2634011d670f753","request_start":"2021-04-25T16:00:53+00:00","ip":"127.0.0.1","messages":"  Order Load (1.8ms)  SELECT \"orders\".* FROM \"orders\" WHERE \"orders\".\"id\" = $1 LIMIT $2  [[\"id\", 109987473], [\"LIMIT\", 1]]\n  Customer Load (1.7ms)  SELECT \"customers\".* FROM \"customers\" WHERE \"customers\".\"id\" = $1 LIMIT $2  [[\"id\", 1027337], [\"LIMIT\", 1]]\n","controller":"SidekiqLogger","action":"MailPrepaidCheckupsJob","args":"[109987473]"}
 ```

-Sidekiq job runs go into the same file as regular request logs but have controller set to `SidekiqLogger`.
+Sidekiq job runs go into the same file as regular request logs but have controller set to `SidekiqLogger` and action to the name of the Job.

 ### JSON formatter